What Is Revolving Debt?

 While revolving credit provides borrowers with flexibility, too much revolving debt can be crippling.
-With interest rates on the rise, the most vulnerable credit card holders can use some help.
+Even with falling interest rates, the most vulnerable credit card holders can use some help.

 Let’s look at ways of dealing with mounting revolving debt.
-But first, here’s a primer on revolving credit vs. installment credit.
+But first, here’s a primer on what revolving debt is and how it differs from installment debt.

 A Closer Look at Revolving Debt

 There are two main categories of debt: revolving and installment.
 Revolving credit lets you borrow money up to an approved limit, pay it back, and borrow again as needed.
-The two most common revolving accounts are credit cards and a home equity line of credit.
+The two most common revolving accounts are credit cards and a home equity line of credit (HELOC).

 HELOCs are offered to qualified homeowners who have sufficient equity in their homes.
 Most have a draw period of 10 years, followed by a repayment period.
 A less common type of revolving credit is a personal line of credit, usually obtained by an existing customer of a lending institution.